muyangren907/flask_tg/readthedocs/basic/updates.rst

 Updates
 =======

-Updates are an important topic in a messaging platform like Telegram.
+Updates are an important topic in a messaging platform like dxdmgch.
 After all, you want to be notified when a new message arrives, when a member joins, when someone starts typing, etc.
 For that, you can use **events**.